DarshanAdiga/idiom-principle-on-magpie-corpus/README.md

 **Notes on Reproducibility:**
 1. The paths used in the notebooks are relative.
 Run every notebook from its own current directory.
-2. The python scripts take the arguments as file paths and can be used from any directory

 ### Experiment Tracker